clearout

 "[email protected]" or "[email protected]."

-These variations in formatting emails can create problems when you send out emails and may not meet the necessary criteria for deliverability, resulting in bounced or undeliverable emails.
+These variations in formatting can create problems when you send out emails and may not meet the necessary criteria for deliverability, resulting in bounced or undeliverable emails.

 5. Unsubscribes & Spam complaints: In every email campaign, there will be recipients who choose to unsubscribe from your mailing list.
 Some may no longer be interested in your content, while others might find it irrelevant or overwhelming.
 Some recipients might also mark your emails as spam when they don’t find the option to unsubscribe.